www.xlr8yourmac.com

 Anyway it fits in Power Mac G5 without any issues, but cables do make some mess in front of drives.

-(FYI - for my 2.5in SSD adapter (for 3.5in HD bay), I bought the ($24.99 list) ICY DOCK Screw-less 2.5in to 3.5in Case.
+(FYI - for my 2.5in SSD adapter (for 3.5in HD bay), I bought the ($24.99 list in 2009) ICY DOCK Screw-less 2.5in to 3.5in Case.
 It makes for a cleaner install (no cables) as it has std SATA HD connectors in the same location as a std 3.5in SATA HD.
-SSDs don't really need vibration dampers, etc. There are cheaper adapters available, I just liked the ICY Dock design.-Mike)
+SSDs don't really need vibration dampers, etc. There are cheaper adapters available, I just liked the ICY Dock design.-M)

 G5 SSD ASP info